nicktodd/spring-course/docs/spring-jpa.md

 	}
 ```

-7. Define a method to return a bean to represent the datasource (we will be removing that information from persistence.xml to make the application more realistic.
+7. Define a method to return a bean to represent the `DataSource` (we will be removing that information from persistence.xml to make the application more realistic.

 ```
     @Bean